-It’s always a good idea knowing the cost to remove a stump through professional means just in cases it is in your budget, as it truly is the fastest and safest way to get a stump removed, but that being said, there are a couple of quick and easy solutions for removing a stump.
+It’s always a good idea to know the cost to remove a stump through professional means just in cases it is in your budget, as it truly is the fastest and safest way to get a stump removed, but that being said, there are a couple of quick and easy solutions for removing a stump.

 These methods of removing a tree stump are in order of fastest to slowest.

-You will have to check the guidelines of your local area to make sure you can actually light a fire in your backyard, as well as take the necessary precautions, especially if you are removing the stump in summer or fall.
+You will have to check the guidelines1 of your local area to make sure you can actually light a fire in your backyard, as well as take the necessary precautions, especially if you are removing the stump in summer or fall.

 Burning out a tree stump is a great way to go, but it’s a good idea would be to call the local fire department and get all the green lights you need.

-What you will need: An ax or a chainsaw, a rake, firewood, kerosene (Note: gasoline cannot be used as a substitute), a fire starter (preferably not a lighter.)
+What you will need: An ax or a chainsaw, a rake, firewood, kerosene (Note: gasoline cannot be used as a substitute), and a fire starter (preferably not a lighter.)

 Estimated time of removal: Hours – 1 day